edubandeira/data_science/README.md

 ---

+### Artigos:

 ### Projetos:
-Lista de projetos em Jupyter Notebook:
+Análise de Dados em Jupyter Notebook:
+* Análise do Airbnb - Oslo: https://bit.ly/38a0xZU